This is based on a trip I did to the Omo Valley tribes in Ethiopia with two others.

-So here is some advice on how to do it cheaply and have a more unique experience than being on a tour.
+So here is some advice on how to do it cheaply on a budget and have a more unique experience than being on a tour.

 When a lift never came a Hamar man from the village walked us through the bush back to Turmi under a full moon.
 A magical experience.